CBPher24/Predicting_UFOs/README.md

 ## Conclusions and Predicitons
 * **Conclusions:**
     * Population growth is a better indicator of UFO sightings than computational power.
+        * Caution: It is not surprising that population size/growth is related to number of UFO sightings, simply because more people means more people to report sightings.
+Perhaps this features should be combined with additional features in an unsupervised model for future analysis.
     * However, both population growth and computational power had low test scores from the linear regression, indicating perhaps better, more related features exist.

 * **Predictions:**